luciusmagn/nary-lang/README.md

 You can also see in this example how you can register multiple functions (or in this case multiple instances of the same function) to the same name in script.
 This gives you a way to overload functions and call the correct one, based on the types of the arguments, from your script.

-# Example: Working with custom types and methods
+# Custom types and methods

 Here's an more complete example of working with Rust.
 First the example, then we'll break it into parts: